 Data Management - REDCap

-As a service to HHRI and HCMC researchers, the HHRI has partnered with HCMC to manage accounts and provide a secure server to host REDCap, as an onsite resource for managing surveys and clinical research databases.
+As a service to Hennepin Healthcare researchers, HHRI has partnered with HCMC to manage accounts and provide a secure server to host REDCap, as an onsite resource for managing forms, surveys, and clinical research databases.

 What is REDCap?